In this page

 Tel: 0300 0604400

-In addition this guide does not apply to complaints about Welsh Government Ministers, Assembly Members, Members of Parliament, councillors, and other elected representatives.
+In addition, this guide does not apply to complaints about Welsh Government Ministers, Members of the Senedd, Members of Parliament, councillors, and other elected representatives.
 If you have a complaint against any of these elected representatives we list the relevant body or authority for you to direct your queries to.

 If you have a complaint that a Welsh Government Minister has breached the Ministerial Code you should write to the First Minister at:

-If your complaint is about an Assembly Member, please contact:
+If your complaint is about a Member of the Senedd, please contact: